First Lunar Bible

 Apollo 14: The Successful Landing of the Bible on the Moon

-Reverend Stout then split a group of 300 Bibles into two packets: 100 to be carried in the lunar module and 200 in the command module.
+A separate reel of 1500 microfilm Bibles were then purchased from Edmund Scientific by the Apollo Prayer League and a group of 300 Bibles were split into two packets: 100 to be carried in the lunar module and 200 in the command module.
 Apollo 14 Lunar Module Pilot Edgar Mitchell agreed to carry the Bibles on behalf of Reverend Stout and the Apollo Prayer League; and on February 5, 1971, the quest of Reverend Stout and the Apollo Prayer League was realized when the spindly legs of Apollo 14 lunar module Antares touched down on the powdery surface of the moon.

 The First Lunar Bible: